pingyuu/Timber_price_analysis/README.md

 Figure 9.
 Prediction of Birch logs (12 months) with SARIMA (1,1,0)(0,1,1,12)

+### 8. Conclusion
+This analysis demonstrates the effectiveness of SARIMA models in forecasting monthly timber prices with clear seasonal components.
+Pine and spruce logs showed better predictability, with lower forecast errors and more stable patterns.
+Birch logs exhibited higher volatility, leading to increased uncertainty in forecasts.
+These findings suggest species-specific modeling strategies may be necessary when applying predictive analytics in forestry-related markets.

 This project is open-source and licensed under the MIT License.